sass/sass/doc-src/SASS_REFERENCE.md

   as a comment.
 Useful for debugging especially when using imports and mixins.

+{#custom-option} `:custom`
+: An option that's available for individual applications to set to make data available to {Sass::Script::Functions custom Sass functions}.

 ## CSS Rules

 Rules in flat CSS have two elements: